 Is There a No-Logs Policy?

 A no-logs policy is a must-have for every provider, let alone a VPN that charges you for a subscription.
-Thankfully, that is exactly the case with both VPNs and much to my happiness, I don’t have to explain to you in-depth how safe and secure these providers are.
+Thankfully, that is exactly the case with both VPNs, and much to our happiness, we don’t have to explain to you in-depth how safe and secure these providers are.

-ExpressVPN is based in the British Virgin Islands, an off-shore location, which immediately grants privacy.
-It’s far away from the notorious 5 Eyes countries and it actually has a third-party audit from PricewaterhouseCoopers, indicating that its no-logging policy is genuine.
+ExpressVPN is based in the British Virgin Islands, an offshore location, which immediately grants privacy.
+It’s far away from the notorious Five Eyes countries, and it actually has a third-party audit from PricewaterhouseCoopers, indicating that its no-logging policy is genuine.

-Simply put, it stores no logs of your IP address, DNS queries, geolocation, browsing history, traffic destination, and metadata.
-ExpressVPN stores a minimal amount of logs such as the version of your app, choice of VPN server location, used bandwidth, and dates of connection.
+Simply put, it stores no logs of your IP address, DNS queries, geolocation, browsing history, traffic destination, or metadata.
+ExpressVPN stores a minimal amount of logs, such as the version of your app, choice of VPN server location, used bandwidth, and dates of connection.

 This information is needed for troubleshooting and maintaining the service, plus it’s collected in an anonymized form and deleted after a short period.
 For better or worse, the provider proved its no-logging practices when the assassination of Andrei Karlov happened.

-However, it’s surprisingly safe and stores VERY few logs.
-Similarly to ExpressVPN, this provider was brought to court numerous times where the authorities tried to extract user-related information from it, only to find nothing useful.
+However, it’s surprisingly safe and stores very few logs.
+Similar to ExpressVPN, this provider was brought to court numerous times, where the authorities tried to extract user-related information from it, only to find nothing useful.

 It stores absolutely zero connection logs, timestamps, bandwidth consumption, and other compromising bits of information.
-With minimal logging practices, a third-party audit, and the US jurisdiction that seemingly has no influence on its privacy, Private Internet Access is nothing short of impressive.
+With minimal logging practices, a third-party audit, and the US jurisdiction that seemingly does not influence its privacy, Private Internet Access is nothing short of impressive.

 Who Wins?